 Habitat homes provide simple, decent housing.
 Homes are typically 1,000 square feet, slab construction with three bedrooms and one bath.
 The current cost to construct a Habitat home is about $92,000.
 Some of the building costs are provided through in-kind or donated material from local contractors, businesses, community stakeholders and individuals.
 As a result, Habitat can sell these homes to a low-income household with an interest free mortgage.
 The mortgage is paid directly to our local affiliate in monthly installments creating what is known as the “revolving loan fund.”
 The fund helps provide resources to build more homes and more hope in Lorain County.

 When homes are sold, they are sold at cost.
 If appraised for more than cost, a forgivable second mortgage is placed on the home and released over the course of the mortgage term.
-Mortgage terms are usually 20 to 25 years.
+Depending on household income, mortgage terms may be as long as 30 years.

 Habitat’s Neighborhood Revitalization Program ensures that homeowners live in safe, well maintained homes.
 The program is designed to revitalize the appearance of the neighborhood, encourage connections within the community, and most importantly, help preserve affordable housing stock.
 Both the Critical Repairs Programs and A Brush With Kindness Program are part of Neighborhood Revitalization.